 The castle acquired its present shape after the development in the 15th century.
 Its small courtyard was surrounded by dwelling houses and an outer castle below encircled by the wall.
 Another three floors were added to the tower and it has remained like this up to now.
 Two higher floors were fitted out with shooting positions to keep the entrance to the castle under control.

 The entrance to the castle was more than 10 m. above the level of the courtyard of the approaches to the castle.
 The subsequent modernizations the castle underwent did not change its 15th-century look to a considerable degree.

 The castle served as a prison up to the late 18th century.
 It was a well-guarded prison, as only one case of successful escape was recorded.
 Franciszek Stankar (Francesco Stancaro), an Italian theologian and Hebraist, the author of the project of the Reformation in Poland, was put to the Lipowiec prison for his views.
-About 1550 he managed
+About 1550 he managed to escape from

 In 1655 the Swedish army took over the castle and made it a seat of the governor of Cracow, general Paul Wirtz.
 When they withdrew from Lipowiec two years later, the Swedes burned down the buildings.
 The reconstruction started in 1732 by bishop Konstanty Szaniawski and was completed in 1754 by bishop Andrzej Załuski.

 As a structure devoid of military importance, it became a prison again, but this time a less rigorous one.
 A house of betterment and retreat organised special seminars here for clergymen imprisoned in Lipowiec.

 In 1789 the Austrian troops occupied the castle and it was not a prison any more.
 During the following sixty years the castle was inhabited constantly, even in spite of the fire in 1800, when the castle got damaged quite badly.
 The roofs burned down completely along with the ceilings of the highest floor.